reallifenero/tinder-2.0/README.md

 # tinder-2.0

-a bare tinder application with react native and expo.
+## A tinder application built with react native and expo.